Silberengel/Sybil/README.md

 ## Prerequisites

-You will need to have php (including php-cli) and composer installed on the machine and configured.
+1. You will need to have php (including php-cli) and composer installed on the machine and configured.
-Then run ```composer install``` to download the dependencies to a *vendor* folder and create the *composer.lock* file.
+2. Then run ```composer install``` to download the dependencies to a *vendor* folder and create the *composer.lock* file.
+3. If you do not yet have the yaml PECL library installed, run ```sudo apt-get install php-yaml```.

 ## Directions